Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 As to Russia’s relations with Iran, ultimately it is not in Saudi Arabia’s interests to drive Russia into a fully-fledged alliance with Iran, and King Salman’s various offers of Saudi investment in the Russian economy will have been made in part in order to ensure that does not happen.

-The Russians for their part will not only have welcomed these offers; they also appear to have pressed King Salman into making financial commitments to restore the Syria economy – devastated by six years of war – which for the Russians is a priority issue.
+The Russians for their part will not only have welcomed these offers; they also appear to have pressed King Salman into making financial commitments to restore Syria’s economy – devastated by six years of war – which for the Russians is a priority issue.

 Summarising King Salman’s Moscow trip

-Overall King Salman’s visit to Russia is evidence of a Saudi shift away from the US and towards the Eurasian powers.
-Rather as an example of the sort of hard headed bargaining for maximum advantage at which the Russians excel.
+Overall King Salman’s visit to Russia is not evidence of a Saudi shift away from the US and towards the Eurasian powers.
+Rather it is an example of the sort of hard headed bargaining for maximum advantage at which the Russians excel.

 Instead of over-committing to Iran and thereby placing themselves on one side in an Iranian-Saudi quarrel which is of no direct concern to them, the Russians have leveraged their increasingly close relations with Iran to extract concessions from Saudi Arabia, whilst throwing in the sale of S-400 missiles both as a reassurance and as a sweetener.

-It is a style of diplomacy which the US and the Western powers no longer do and – lost in their intricate geopolitical strategies – no longer seem able to understand.
+It is a style of diplomacy which the US and the Western powers no longer do and which – lost in their intricate geopolitical strategies – they no longer seem able to understand.

 In the Middle East it is however understood completely.
-Not for nothing is Russia’s President Putin called in the Middle East “Putin the fox”.
+Not for nothing is Russia’s President Putin called in the Middle East “Putin the Fox”.

 Muhammad bin Salman – not a reformer but an insecure young man in a hurry